Skip to main content

 Pre-reading

-Before reading through this it is strongly advisable to read through the full guide to liquidity provision on Vega Protocol to fully understand what a liquidity provision entails and requires of you.
+Before reading through this it is strongly advisable to read through the full guide to liquidity provision to fully understand what a liquidity provision entails and requires of you.

-In brief, committing liquidity to a Vega Protocol market means that:
+In brief, committing liquidity to a market means that:

 • A party makes a commitment to always provide both a bid and ask order for a given market.
 As a guarantee of this they lock a portion of their funds in a bond account, which will remain there untouched so long as their commitments are met.
 The exact size of orders required is determined by the size of the bond and a further network controlled parameter.